A-Mark Precious Metals (AMRK) Gains As Market Dips: What You Should Know

-Heading into today, shares of the precious metals trading company had gained 0.43% over the past month, outpacing the Consumer Discretionary sector's loss of 3.05% and the S&P 500's loss of 2.59% in that time.
+Coming into today, shares of the precious metals trading company had gained 0.96% in the past month.
+In that same time, the Consumer Discretionary sector lost 2.99%, while the S&P 500 lost 5.25%.

-Investors will be hoping for strength from A-Mark Precious Metals as it approaches its next earnings release.
+A-Mark Precious Metals will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect A-Mark Precious Metals to post earnings of $2.22 per share.
 This would mark year-over-year growth of 69.47%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.87 billion, down 3.72% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.87 billion, down 3.72% from the year-ago period.

-AMRK's full-year Zacks Consensus Estimates are calling for earnings of $8.59 per share and revenue of $7.69 billion.
-These results would represent year-over-year changes of +7.11% and -5.69%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.59 per share and revenue of $7.69 billion.
+These totals would mark changes of +7.11% and -5.69%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for A-Mark Precious Metals.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-A-Mark Precious Metals is currently sporting a Zacks Rank of #1 (Strong Buy).
+A-Mark Precious Metals currently has a Zacks Rank of #1 (Strong Buy).

-Investors should also note A-Mark Precious Metals's current valuation metrics, including its Forward P/E ratio of 4.04.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 4.04.
+Valuation is also important, so investors should note that A-Mark Precious Metals has a Forward P/E ratio of 4.06 right now.
+Its industry sports an average Forward P/E of 4.06, so we one might conclude that A-Mark Precious Metals is trading at a no noticeable deviation comparatively.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.